ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 term = parens lexer expr <|> numExpr
 {% endhighlight %}

-Looking back at the definition of `expr` puts the entire thing together.  `expr` is a parser that returns `AE` and is built from `opTable` defining operations over `terms`.
+Looking back at the definition of `expr` puts the entire thing together.  `expr` is a parser that returns `AE` and is built from `operators` defining operations over `terms`.

 {% highlight haskell %}
 expr :: Parser AE
-expr = buildExpressionParser opTable (TODO:  named operators in ae.hs, but opTable in abe.hs?)  term
+expr = buildExpressionParser operators term
 {% endhighlight %}

 Following are several utility functions for calling your parser on strings and files.  `parseAE` takes a single argument, parses it, and either returns the resulting AST or displays the resulting error message.  `parseAEFile` does the same, except its input is taken from a file.